 Credit: Cafe Mom

 This is yet another simple hairstyle for your child.
-Before starting, make sure to brush her hair so that it will be simple to tie.
-The final step is to gently pull the hair into a ponytail using a hair tie.
+Before starting, brush her hair to make it easy to work with.
+Then, simply gather the hair and secure it with a hair tie to create a ponytail.

 4) Bow-Pinned Hairstyle